huwdp/huwinterpreter/documentation/arrayFuncitons.md

 arrayGet(array, key)
 ArratGet returns the value of the associative array by the key.
 ArrayGet requires 2 arguments.

+Alternatively an element can be access by the key in an array by using square brackets.
+E.g. array["element1"];.

 ## ArraySet
 arraySet(array, key, value)
 ArraySet function sets the key in the associative array with the value.
 ArraySet funciton requires 3 arguments.

+Alternatively an element can be set in an array by the key by using square brackets.
+E.g. array["element1"] = "Hello World!";

 ## ArrayUnset
 arrayUnset(array, key)